Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Overnight: Syracuse

-Today, we’re heading towards Syracuse on Sicily’s east coast.
-This will be your base for the next four nights as you explore this evocative and historic city, and day trip to three spectacular Baroque towns in the Val di Noto region: Ragusa, Noto and Catania.
+Today, our Sicily road trip has you heading towards Syracuse on the island’s east coast.
+This will be your base for the next four nights as you explore this historic city and its ancient settlement of Ortigia, as well as three of the impressive Baroque towns of the World Heritage Val di Noto region: Ragusa, Noto and Catania.

-First stop this morning though is the extraordinary Villa Romana del Casale, a drive of around 1hr15.
+First stop this morning though is the extraordinary Villa Romana del Casale, a drive of around 75 minutes.
+We suggest getting on the road around 7.30am so you’re there for opening.

 Morning at Villa Romana del Casale

-If you see one excavated ancient Roman villa in your lifetime, make it this one.
-While there are various theories about who owned this vast and lavish home on the slopes of Mount Mangone in the 4th century, whoever it was had some serious means.
+If you see one excavated Ancient Roman villa in your lifetime, make it this one.
+While there are various theories about who owned this vast 4th-century home on the slopes of Mount Mangone, its size and opulence suggests they had some serious means.

-Villa Romana del Casale is one of several stops on this itinerary where you will be stopping to sightsee with luggage in your car.
+Villa Romana del Casale is one of several stops on this itinerary where you’ll be stopping to sightsee with luggage in your car.

-We generally try to avoid doing this as car break-ins are always a possibility, no matter where you are, and no one wants to spend their trip filing police reports, chasing insurance and buying new undies.
+We generally try to avoid doing this when we road trip as car break-ins are always a possibility, no matter where you are in the world, and no one wants to spend their trip filing police reports, chasing insurance, and buying new undies.

 If you don’t mind a bit of backtracking in some places, then you might prefer to drive to your accommodation, drop off your luggage and come back.
-This is not always an easy option though.
+This is not always possible though.
 Villa Romana, for example, is a long drive from both Agrigento and Syracuse.

-In these situations, we had everything important and valuable with us in our daypacks (which we carried with us), left nothing visible in the car and locked everything up tight.
+In these situations, we keep everything important and valuable with us in our daypacks (which we carry with us), tuck everything away inside the car, avoid opening the car boot at sightseeing stops, and double check everything is locked up tight.

-We had no issues throughout our trip.
-There are no guarantees in life though, all you can do is plan ahead, take precautions and have travel insurance!
+We had no issues during our Sicily trip.
+There are no guarantees in life though, all you can do is plan ahead, take precautions, and have travel insurance!

 The ancient city of Syracuse has a history spanning 3,000 years.
 Once the most powerful city state of Magna Graecia, it went on to become part of Rome and then capital of the Byzantine Empire in the 7th century.
 Along its journey to the present, it absorbed the weaves of various cultures from right around the Mediterranean.
 Today, Syracuse is a World Heritage site.

-The highlight of a visit to Syracuse is Ortigia Island.
-This tiny walled hamlet is Syracuse’s Cittá Vecchia, the Old City, and this is where the founding colony was established.
+The highlight of a visit to Syracuse is Ortigia Island (you may also see it spelled Ortygia).
+This tiny walled hamlet is Syracuse’s Città Vecchia, the Old City, and this is where the founding colony was established.

-Ortigia is beautifully Baroque and we really enjoyed just wandering the streets here.
-On this first afternoon, if you arrive in time, you might see if there’s a walking tour you can join.
-Or check out some of the city’s key highlights, like the Piazza Duomo and Syracuse Cathedral.
-There’s also the 6th century BC Temple of Apollo, said to be one of the oldest Greek temples in the world, and the ancient Fountain of Arethusa.
+Ortigia is beautifully Baroque and we really enjoyed just wandering the streets here under our own steam.
+Highlights include the Piazza Duomo and the stunning Cathedral of Syracuse, which has a small entry fee.
+There’s also the 6th-century-BC Temple of Apollo, said to be one of the oldest Greek temples in the world, and the ancient Fountain of Arethusa

 Aim to be by the sea for a wander along the Lungomare Alfeo as the sun sets, then find somewhere for an aperitivo and dinner.

 Charming Ortigia is definitely the accommodation drawcard for Syracuse and there are lots of lovely, boutique stays around the island.
-There are also a couple of parcheggios on the island where you can park the car.
+There are also a couple of paid car parks (parcheggi) on the island where you can leave the car – check with your hotel where best to park.
 Some suggested stays with great reviews on the island include:

 Morning at Neapolis Archaeological Park

-A 10-minute walk from the archaeological park is the Basilica and Catacombs of St John.
-If you missed the catacombs in Palermo, or if you just find catacombs eerily fascinating like we do, then consider joining one of the guided tours that depart from the ticket office throughout the day.
+A 10-minute walk from the archaeological park is the entry to the historic Basilica and Catacombs of St John.
+If you missed the catacombs in Palermo, or if you just find these subterranean spaces eerily fascinating like we do, then we recommend joining one of the guided tours that depart from the ticket office throughout the day.

 Afternoon and evening back in Ortigia